Wingman4l7/trollbot/README.md

 ### About ###
 This is a simple IRC bot implemented in Node.js.
 It demonstrates:

-  - connecting / disconnecting to an IRC server
+  - connecting / disconnecting to IRC server(s)
-  - listening & automatically replying to chat messages
+  - listening for & automatically replying to chat messages
+  - discerning between private / public messages and users
   - remote command acceptance from a whitelisted user

 ### How to Install ###